Meet the committee

 The Club has allowed me to undertake training to become a qualified running coach and as well as introducing weekly strength and conditioning sessions to reduce injuries amongst our runners, I have coached runners for half- and full-marathons.
 The club has a lively social side which I really enjoy and have made many friends.
 One of the best elements of NFR is that we cater to all types of runners, and I aim to preserve that precious mix.

-Rob – Secretary
+Rob – Committee Member

 As Secretary my role is to make sure NFR, as a registered charity, is run well.
 One of the biggest roles is helping with the administration of the LGBT 5k – our annual race with over 500 participants takes a lot of organising.